markfinger/js-host/README.md

 The functions definition of a host config is a simple map which enables network requests to be passed to functions.
 When a request is matched to a function, the function is called with two arguments:

-- `data` is an object generated from deserializing the data sent in the request.
+- `data` is an object generated from deserializing any data sent in the request's body.
-- `cb` is a function which enables you to indicate that your function has either completed successfully, or encountered an error. `cb` assumes that the first argument indicates an error, and the second argument indicates success.
+- `cb` is a function which enables you to indicate that your function has either completed successfully, or encountered an error.
+Following the argument pattern typical in function-based languages, `cb` assumes that the first argument indicates an error, and the second argument indicates success.

-### Handling success
+### Sending a success response

 Once your function has completed successfully, you should pass a value to `cb` as the second argument.
 For example: